Chia-Network/chia-docs/docs/consensus/consensus-intro.md

 Decentralized consensus algorithms require Sybil resistance, using a resource that is both cryptographically verifiable and scarce (not infinite).
 In previous blockchain systems, two different scarce resources have been used: computing power (Proof of Work) and staked money (Proof of Stake).

 Chia's Proof of Space and Time consensus uses storage capacity as the scarce resource.
-This comes much closer than previous systems to Satoshi's original ideal of “one CPU, one vote,” where a _vote_ refers to a chance to win and validate a block, not an actual vote on-chain.
-For example, someone storing 500 GiB has 5 “votes,” and someone storing 100 GiB has 1 “vote.”
+This comes much closer than previous systems to Satoshi's original ideal of "one CPU, one vote," where a _vote_ refers to a chance to win and validate a block, not an actual vote on-chain.
+For example, someone storing 500 GiB has 5 "votes," and someone storing 100 GiB has 1 "vote."

 One other cryptographic puzzle piece is used to secure Chia's system: a verifiable delay function (VDF), which is a cryptographic proof that real time has passed.